 For their work to inspire young people's interest in science, Hyneman and Savage have received accolades and awards, including being named Honorary Lifetime Members of the California Science Teachers Association, inducted as honorary members into Sigma Xi, the Scientific Research Society, and were invited to participate in President Barack Obama’s STEM initiative.

 "Having speakers like Mr. Hyneman and Mr. Savage helps to bring recognition to all the student research that our symposium is centered around," said mathematics major Jeremy Wilson, president of NSM-ICC.
 "This event also creates more awareness of all the resources and research opportunities available to students — and what we can accomplish together."

 $2 per hour or $8 for a daily permit.
 Details are available online.

 This event is part of the Natural Sciences and Mathematics Inter-Club Council's annual symposium, which begins Tuesday, March 15, through Friday, March 18.
 The symposium features student research presentations and faculty lectures in the Titan Student Union's Portola Pavilion.
 These events are free and open to the public.
-For information and schedule, visit the website.

 The NSM-ICC is one of the eight academic inter-club councils at Cal State Fullerton.
 The NSM-ICC receives funding from Associated Students Inc. to help support student science and mathematics research.